- President Trump signed four executive orders this weekend after Congress was unable to reach an agreement on the next stimulus package.

 Will you qualify for a second stimulus check (if there is one)?

-Some sources believe that the Senate’s stimulus package will require your annual income be less than $40,000 per individual to qualify, versus $75,000 per individual in the CARES Act.
+Some sources believe that the Senate’s stimulus package will require your annual income to be less than $40,000 per individual to qualify, versus $75,000 per individual under the CARES Act.

 We’ll keep you updated!